mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

   * (HEAD detached at kernel-3.10.0-1122.el7)
 {% endhighlight %}

+Now that we have a reproducer with the simplest scenario we came up with we can delve deeper into the analysis of the system while this happens.

-### 4. Performance Metrics
+### 4. Analyze Stats and Performance Metrics

-When dealing with a performance issue with a broad description of the problem, normally it is hard to know where to start digging.
+When dealing with a performance issue with a broad description, normally it is hard to know where to start digging.
 It always helps checking the output of performance and metrics monitoring tools, looking for stats like RX/TX packet counts and sizes in each interface involved, error counts in the NICs, and in general what counters overall are moving network wise or not.

-In the simplest stats check, I would like to see the difference between the output of **ethtool -S <NIC>** before and after facing the issue or running the reproducer.
+In the simplest stats check, I would like to see the difference between the output of **ethtool -S <NIC>**, **ip -s a**, **ss -natuples**, **netstat -s**, **nstat**, system metrics, and a few other commands, before and after reproducing the issue, in order to observe errors and that the counters increasing are expected.

-For instance, the following would tell that after the reproducer there was an increase of **no_buff_discards**, meaning that the NIC ran out of space in its RX ring buffer and had to discard the ingressing frames.
+For instance, the following output would tell that after the reproducer there was an increase of **no_buff_discards**, meaning that the NIC ran out of space in its RX ring buffer and had to discard the ingressing frames.

 {% highlight shell %}
 # ethtool -S p2p1  | egrep 'error|miss|drop|bad|crc|nop|discard' | egrep -v ': 0$'